-Mattresses are supposed to last around seven to ten years, so it’s important who you’re buying from will back it’s product.
-Many retailers offer a substantial 10-year, non-prorated warranty which states they will repair or replace your mattress should it become defected.
+Mattresses are supposed to last around seven to ten years, so it’s important the company who you’re purchasing from will back its product.
+Many retailers offer a substantial 10-year, non-prorated warranty which states they will repair or replace your mattress should it become defective.
 To be considered defective, most mattress companies require your bed to have a visible sag.
 The size of the visible sag will vary from brand to brand.
 Before you buy, ask about the specifics of the warranty including what is covered and if there are any fees that come with having a mattress repaired or replaced.

 Final Tips & Tricks

 Mattress reviews are here to help and guide you.
 You can ask your family and friends how they like their mattresses, but remember: what suits them may not necessarily suit you.